sidharthraj1995/ioControl/README.md

    └─ README -->

-## 1.1.
+## 1.2.
 Introduction

-A new type of Arduino Framework, capable of working with your microController and apt to handle Digital/Analog IOs.
-The famework is designed to distribute all the roles in modules and seamlessly integrate them.

-This is a project to improve my skills and learn something new!
+Single Library to handle it all, aioControl Lib can handle basic IO init and perform basic function.

-## 1.2.
+## 1.3.
 System Layout

 ```
 - System